juliangarnier/anime/README.md

 <img src="http://animejs.com/documentation/assets/img/readme/prop-parameters.gif" width="332" />

-Defines duration, delay and easing for each property animations.<br>
+Defines duration, delay and easing for each property animation.<br>
 Can be set globally, or individually to each properties:

 | Names | Defaults | Types | Info